mitau/CAPESB/README.md

 (d) Demonstration of how to detect the presence of rogue access points using WiFi analyzers.
 (e) Demonstration of how encrypted vs unencrypted network traffic appears in transit using Wireshark.
 (f) Emphasise on the impact of submitting sensitive and PII data such as login credentials or card transaction details on a webiste with no HTTPS, use case studies or examples.
-(g) A demonstration of how evil twins are created using a USB WiFi adapter or WiFi Pineapple kit from Hack5.
+(g) A demonstration of how evil twins are created using a USB WiFi adapter with Aircrack-ng or WiFi Pineapple kit from Hack5.
 (h) A demonstration of a man-in-the-middle website attack using Burp Suite application.
 (i) A demonstration of a man-in-the-middle WiFi attack using Bettercap solution.